fherb2/wildlifeRecords2Hdf/README.md

 |  |          #
 |  |          # Group for "Byte-Blobs" of the original and unchanged sound files, some
 |  |          # standardized and non-standardized meta data attributes, and all data needed
-|  |          # in order to gernerate the original sound files from its byte blobs again.
+|  |          # in order to generate the original sound files from its byte blobs again.
 |  |          # The samples are completely unchanged and not resampled and not decompressed
 |  |          # if the files were originally compressed.
 So: A truly pure byte-for-byte copy
 |  |          # of the sound file.